Do you like foam mattresses, but you don’t want to spend loads of cash? It might be worth considering the Tuft and Needle mattress.

 - It offers pressure relief without trapping you in the mattress.
 While the top layer is soft, it is also very responsive.
 You should feel nice lying on your side without feeling “stuck.”

-If you are looking for a memory foam mattress at a value price, the Tuft & Needle could be a good choice.
+If you are looking for an all-foam mattress at a value price, the Tuft & Needle could be a good choice.
 However, it is worth noting that the design is very simple, and this might not be the most durable mattress.

 The Tuft & Needle comes with a 100-night sleep trial, a 10-Year Warranty, as well as free shipping and returns.
 The company also offers a luxury mattress, The Mint, and you can find brick-and-mortar Tuft & Needle stores in select cities.

 Latest posts by Joe Auer (see all)

 - Best Mattresses For Lightweight Sleepers – Which Should You Choose? - February 15, 2019